CloudMax94/cadence.link/content/bosses/ganon.md

 Replaced with [The NecroDancer](/bosses/the-necrodancer) if Octavo is present.

 Ganon takes 1 damage from all sources except explosives which deal 2 damage.

+Beware of the issue with [explosives on ice blocks](/general/issues/#ganon--explosives-on-ice-blocks) when breaking out characters during the encounter.